beau-haldane/full-stack-open/README.md

 **Tuesday February 1, 2022**

 Half way through the exercises in 2c "Getting data from server".
 Pulling in API data and allowing users to search through it.
 Very useful!

+Came back to the challenges after rehearsal.
+Managed to complete 2.13 to a working standard, but I'm not happy with how easily the navigation breaks.
+Feels like I've got too much code - it's not simple enough.